yiming187/ProtonbaseDemo/README.md

 ## Use Cases

-ProtonBase (Tacnode) excels in various use cases:
+ProtonBase excels in various use cases:

 - **AI Applications** - Bring AI to your data with vector embeddings and similarity search
 - **Real-time Analytics** - Process and analyze data in real-time with sub-second performance